tormi/WunderWay/working-at-wunderkraut/new-starter/index.md

 ##SIP Phone

 We'll provide you with a SIP phone which you can use from your home office.
 This phone works over the internet using your home internet connection.
 You will receive a handset and a headset for those longer calls.
-To set up your phone see <a href="/working-at-wunderkraut/equipment-and-expenses/sip-phone-setup/">SIP Phone Setup</a>.
+To set up your phone see [SIP Phone Setup](/working-at-wunderkraut/equipment-and-expenses/sip-phone-setup/).

 ##Expenses